Hardware selection

 Camera requirements

 Basler cameras using the Pylon API and Allied Vision cameras using the Vimba X API are supported.
+In addition, consumer webcams (UVC and similar) are supported as a development convenience (see Webcams below).

 Basler cameras